edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 The `remote_clpr_endpoint_config` indicates the ip addresses to connect to when reaching out to the remote endpoint and the initial configuration for validating state proofs.
-This collection of data should be stored in its own state and shared back in a state proof to the remote ledger to solicit updates to the configuration of the remote ledger.
+This collection of data should be stored in its own state and shared through a state proof to the remote ledger to solicit updates to the configuration of the remote ledger.
 The `clpr_endpoint_id` is necessary in all connector registrations.
-The list of `clpr_endpoint_ips` may be empty.
 The `proof_config` is required in the first connector registered to the remote CLPR Endpoint, but may be omitted in subsequent connector registrations to the same CLPR Endpoint.
-If the list of ip addresses is empty, the local ledger will only receive connections from the remote ledger.
+If the proof configuration for the remote endpoint was bad in the first connector registered, additional proof configurations may be provided through updates to the connector or additional connector registrations.
+If the list of ip addresses for an endpoint is empty in all connector registrations, the local ledger will only receive connections from the remote ledger.
 If a pair of CLPR Endpoints has a connector registered between them, at least one of the CLPR Endpoints must be configured with the IP Addresses of the other endpoint otherwise neither endpoint will attempt to communicate to the other.

 #### Abstract CLPR Channel Protocol

 When one CLPR Endpoint (local) reaches out to a remote CLPR Endpoint, there is at least 1 registered connector on the local endpoint that has provided one or more initial IP addresses to connect to.
 It is assumed that all IP addresses in a connector registration reach the same CLPR Endpoint.
 Once two CLPR Endpoints have established a channel of communication between them, the configuration for the remote endpoints is updated through the endpoints directly talking to each other through a channel.
-The process of creating a communication channel between two CLPR Endpoints to exchange connector state and queued messages is as follows:
+The process of communicating through a channel between two CLPR Endpoints to exchange connector state and queued messages is as follows:

 1. The initiating endpoint sends a `Proof of Remote CLPR Endpoint Config`